LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Timelines/Campaign Timeline.md

   - Party arrives in Brokvar, meets Mistress, shown to rooms
 ## Day 10 - [[Session 4 - The Morning After]]
   - Party awakens to find Mistress has left on urgent business, explores manor, then city
-  - Meets Jarae and Elianore
+  - Meet Jarae and Elianore and see Niahl from afar
 ## Day 11 - [[Session 5 - Above and Below]]
   - Party enters the Divide, investigates the Coeden
   - Jasper prolongs stay into out-of-hours, group escapes city watch by lowering gates to barracks